Ada9io/WemiEnv/README.md

 # WemiEnv - WeChat Mini Game Reinforcement Learning Environment

 WemiEnv is a reinforcement learning environment built for WeChat mini-games.
 It provides an interface for RL agents to interact with WeChat mini-games, allowing them to receive observation results and send actions.
 The interface is built on Websocket network communication.
-Currently, WemiEnv supports four WeChat mini-game environments: Game2048, Flappybird, BottleJump, and Planewar.
+Currently, WemiEnv supports four WeChat mini-game environments: Game 2048, Flappybird, Flip, and Space Fighter.
 Users can also customize and create their own WeChat mini-game environments through the interfaces provided by WemiEnv.

-We have published an accompanying paper outlining the motivation behind establishing a reinforcement learning platform for WeChat mini-games and presenting some preliminary research results using this environment.

 # Quick Start Guide
 ## Get WemiEnv